Haivision/srt-rfc/draft-sharabayko-srt.md

 peers exchange configuration parameters and relevant information by the means of SRT handshake control packets.

-SRT versions prior to v1.3.0 uses the version 4 of the handshaking procedure.
+SRT versions prior to v1.3.0 use version 4 of the handshaking procedure.
-Starting from SRT v1.3.0 the HS version 5 is used.
+HS version 5 is used starting from SRT v1.3.0.
-The HS v4 is not described in this specification.
+HS version 4 is not described in this specification.
 SRT implementations MUST support HS version 5, but MAY not support HS v4.

 An SRT connection is characterized by the fact that it is: